-- 1) He who does not pay the zakât of his property will not get any benefit from his property. - 2) In the land and earning of a person who does not pay its 'ushr, there will be no abundance left. - 3) Health will be absent in the body of a person who does not give alms. - 4) Person who does not pray will not attain his wish. - 5) Person who does not want to perform a namâz when its time comes will fail to say the kalima-i shahâdat at his last breath.
+- 1) He who does not pay the zakât of his property will not get any benefit from his property. - 2) In the land and earning of a person who does not pay its 'ushr, there will be no abundance left. - 3) Health will be absent in the body of a person who does not give alms. - 4) Person who does not pray will not attain his wish. - 5) Person who is loath to perform a namâz when its time comes will fail to say the kalima-i shahâdat at his last breath.
 A person who does not perform namâz because of laziness although he believes that it is the first duty, is a fâsiq.
 He is not suitable for a marriage partnership with a sâliha^[1] girl; that is, he does not deserve her and is not suitable for her."

 ^[1] Feminine equivalent for the word 'sâlih', which in turn is defined in a footnote within the tenth chapter.
+Please read the footnote at the bottom of page 175